Oleg-Tseiko/module-third/README.md

+# Project containing custom module

+In this project module already enabled with link in main menu, also there is a link under stucrute tab in admin bar.
+Login: admin Password: admin.
+This module works fine in this current theme and works fine aswell in other themes.
+But in this theme it's marks fields that doesn't go through validation.
+Also module looks better in this one.

 # Docksal powered Drupal 9 With Composer Installation

 This is a sample Drupal 9 with Composer installation pre-configured for use with Docksal.